-The Hopi Tribe is made up of several villages that rest at the base and tops of three mesas.
+The land of the Hopi Tribe is made up of several villages that rest at the base and tops of three mesas.
 The Hopi people are internationally known for their artistry and each mesa village specializes in a different discipline.

 Visits to the First Mesa require guided tours.
-First Mesa Tours provides the best way to experience the Hopi villages with guides certified by the Hopi Tribe.
+Tours of First Mesa provide the best way to experience the Hopi villages with guides certified by the Hopi Tribe.
 These guides are exceptionally knowledgeable about the traditions and culture of the Hopi.

-The Hopi Cultural Center is located on the Second Mesa, and includes a small gallery and an inn.
+The Hopi Cultural Center is located on the Second Mesa and includes a small gallery, restaurant and an inn.